yilmazbingo/svelte-redis/NOTES/systemdesign/interviews/restaurant_reservation.md

          what about caching? do we need it?
 How can we further improve the performance of this system?

 - well we do not have alot of static content. something like `CDN` would not do a whole alot of good.
-If the client applications are just webpages though, we would want a cdn for fast hosting of the css and javascript and images needed on the client side. we talked about hosting the app servers accross different regions and geo-routing to them so at least that would cut down on some latency. we would probably want some of cache for the database queies though. so the customer and restaurant data isnot likely change very often. we can use Memcachedd or Redis sitting on top of those queries. we could use memcached because we dont need anything fancier here.
+If the client applications are just webpages though, we would want a cdn for fast hosting of the css and javascript and images needed on the client side. we talked about hosting the app servers accross different regions and geo-routing to them so at least that would cut down on some latency. we would probably want some of cache for the database queies though. so the customer and restaurant data is not likely change very often. we can use Memcachedd or Redis sitting on top of those queries. we could use memcached because we dont need anything fancier here.